felixlopz/hubrise-test-task/content/apps/woocommerce/en/overview.md

 ## Prerequisites

 To establish a connection between WooCommerce and HubRise, you must have an existing WooCommerce online ordering website, that you can create from the [WooCommerce website](https://woocommerce.com).
-You must also have a HubRise user profile and account.